 CVS will monitor the injury/fatality crash rate in the high crash area on I84 MP 17-71, (Canyon and Ada Counties).
-CVS will maintain the current average crash rate of 7.5 per year, or reduce the rate.
+CVS will maintain the current average crash rate of 8.5 per year, or reduce the rate.
 Data analysis will be done by the project coordinator quarterly, and reported in the quarterly reports.
-Rate will be based on Idaho Office of Highway Safety Webcars Data, using the calendar year, unless noted as "to date".
+Rate will be based on Idaho Office of Highway Safety Numetric Crash Summary tool, using the calendar year, unless noted as "to date".